 Characters from Space Battleship Yamato, including the original series (and sequels) and the 2010 live-action movie.

 Crew of the Yamato

-Captain Juzo Okita (Captain Avatar)
+Captain Juzo Okita (Captain Abraham Avatar)

 - Voiced in English by: Brian Mathis (2199)Voiced in Star Blazers by: Gordon RamseyPortrayed by: Tsutomu Yamazaki

 Captain of Space Battleship Yamato.
 Admiral of the combined fleet of UN Space Command, native of Fukushima Prefecture.